Key insights

 Eligible geothermal property

-The ITC incorporates what’s known as the functional interdependency test, which says qualified energy property includes all functionally interdependent components.
-Thus, if one component of a geothermal system is dependent on another component to generate or store thermal energy, then both components can qualify for the ITC.
+Qualified geothermal heat pump property is defined broadly in the proposed Treasury regulations and may include HVAC components that distribute the geothermal heating and cooling throughout a building.
+The ITC also incorporates what’s known as the functional interdependency test, which says qualified energy property includes all functionally interdependent components.
+Thus, if one component of a geothermal system is dependent on another component to generate, store, or distribute thermal energy, then both components can qualify for the ITC.

-By applying the functional interdependency test along with the broad definitions of geothermal energy property and distribution equipment, the creditable components of a typical geothermal HVAC can be quite extensive — potentially including everything from the geothermal wells all the way to the air handlers and ductwork.
+By applying the functional interdependency test along with the broad definitions of qualified energy property, the creditable components of a typical geothermal HVAC can be quite extensive — potentially including everything from the geothermal wells all the way to the air handlers and ductwork.

 Eligible geothermal costs